Computational Fluid Dynamics

 CFD allows you to design, develop and test a product or part without the need to physically produce a prototype that may be flawed and need to be redeveloped.

 Our extensive experience in Fluid Dynamics and Thermo Dynamics allows us to advise, design, analyse and develop for a range of applications.

 3D CAD Models can be 3D Printed for further workshop and wind tunnel testing for validation and development.

-CFD offers a fast and cheaper method to develop parts and products and aids the production process.
-As the design is already in 3D CAD format, is also ideal for Computer Aided Manufacturing )CAM).
+CFD offers a fast and cheaper method to develop parts and products, aiding the production process.
+Having the design already in a 3D CAD format, it is ideal for Computer Aided Manufacturing (CAM).

-Below is an example of an aerofoil, looking at how effectively the negative presure is created v’s the drag generated.
-Ideally used to create effective downforce.
+Here we are looking at how effectively the negative pressure is created v’s the drag generated.
+Ideally used to create effective down force.
 Flow can be easily seen via the traces present.
-More information is available using the CFD process to determine the drag and pressure differentials that determine the resulting downforce.
+Using CFD process helped determine the drag and pressure differentials that verify the resulting down.

 This formula satisfies the Energy Conservation Law.
 Many variations from this formula have evolved to deal with specific problems, but all satisfy the Conservation Law.

-The Bernouli's Principle formula above states that Initial Potential Energy(PE) + Initial Kinetic Energy(KE) + Energy or Power Inputs = Final Potential Energy +Final Kinetic Energy + Energy Extracted + Losses.
+Initial Potential Energy(PE) + Initial Kinetic Energy(KE) + Energy or Power Inputs = Final Potential Energy +Final Kinetic Energy + Energy Extracted + Losses

 How can CFD help you?